James O'Shaughnessy Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Recent Performances

-- In last week's outing against the Jets, O'Shaughnessy was targeted four times, picking up 49 yards on four receptions.
+- In last week's game against the Jets, O'Shaughnessy was targeted four times and racked up four catches for 49 yards.

-- O'Shaughnessy put up 130 yards (on 12 catches) over his last three outings.
-He was targeted 14 times, and averaged 43.3 yards per game.
+- O'Shaughnessy's stat line over his last three games shows 12 catches for 130 yards.
+He put up 43.3 receiving yards per game and was targeted 14 times.

 O'Shaughnessy's Jacksonville Teammates